Only when we are brave enough to explore the darkness will we discover the infinite power of our light. Brene Brown

 Children & Young people: I have extensive experience of working with children and young people in a variety of settings, including primary and secondary schools, and local youth agencies.
 I have a special interest in helping young people to feel heard and understood.
 Many emotional problems later in life stem from unresolved childhood issues so I am passionate about early intervention as being key to a successful outcome, and therefore helping individuals to reach their full potential.

-In addition to my private practice work, I have implemented and now manage a counselling service in a secondary school in Buckinghamshire.
+In addition to my private practice work, I am the Mental Health Lead at a secondary school in Buckinghamshire, where I have set up and now manage a counselling service.
 I have worked for Place2be, a children's mental health charity providing school-based support and therapeutic intervention for primary school aged children.

 Families/groupwork: I am qualified to work therapeutically with families or in groups